Below, the term federation is described and the difference between the SWITCHaai and AAI Test federations is explained.

 SWITCH currently operates two federations: the SWITCHaai Federation in the production infrastructure and the AAI Test Federation in the test infrastructure.

 Since personal data (the attributes) gets processed within SWITCHaai, a proper legal framework is required.
-It is provided by the SWITCHaai Service Description and its related documents.
+It is provided by the SWITCH edu-ID Service Description that covers also SWITCHaai and its related documents.

-Policies and the legal framework of SWITCHaai are defined with the aid of the AAI Advisory Committee, which represents the interests of the SWITCHaai Participants from the SWITCH Community.
+Policies and the legal framework of SWITCHaai are defined with the aid of the SWITCH edu-ID Advisory Board, which represents the interests of the SWITCHaai Participants from the SWITCH Community.

-Technical aspects of the federation are discussed in the AAI Community Group, which is composed of representatives of SWITCHaai Participants from the SWITCH Community.
+Technical aspects of the federation are discussed in the Trust & Identity Working Group, where representatives of SWITCHaai Participants from the SWITCH Community participate.

 - In order to allow interoperation of the involved systems, an Attribute Specification has been defined.